agnirudrasil/avault/README.md

 - Previews of links in messages.
 - Permissions management through Roles and Channel specific overwrites
 - OAuth2 and Bots.
-- Message Embeds
+- Message Embeds.
-- File Uploads, Emojis and GIFs
+- File Uploads, Emojis and GIFs.

 <!-- ROADMAP -->